venth/aws-adfs/README.md

                                       After successful authentication just use:
                                       aws --profile <authenticated profile>
                                       <service> ...

-      --region TEXT                   The default AWS region that this script will connect
-                                      to for all API calls
+      --region TEXT                   The default AWS region that this script will connect to for all API calls

       --ssl-verification / --no-ssl-verification
                                       SSL certificate verification: Whether or not
-                                      strict certificate
-                                      verification is done,
+                                      strict certificate verification is done,
-                                      False should only be used for dev/test --adfs-ca-bundle TEXT           Override CA bundle for SSL certificate verification for ADFS server only.
+                                      False should only be used for dev/test

+      --adfs-ca-bundle TEXT           Override CA bundle for SSL certificate verification for ADFS server only.

       --adfs-host TEXT                For the first time for a profile it has to be provided, next time for the same profile it will be loaded from the stored configuration

       --output-format [json|text|table]
                                       Output format used by aws cli
       --provider-id TEXT              Provider ID, e.g urn:amazon:webservices
                                       (optional)

       --s3-signature-version [s3v4]   s3 signature version: Identifies the version
                                       of AWS Signature to support for
                                       authenticated requests.
 Valid values: s3v4

       --env                           Read username, password from environment
                                       variables (username and password).

       --stdin                         Read username, password from standard input separated by a newline.

       --authfile TEXT                 Read username, password from a local file (optional)

       --stdout                        Print aws_session_token in json on stdout.
       --printenv                      Output commands to set AWS_ACCESS_KEY_ID,
                                       AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN,
                                       AWS_DEFAULT_REGION environmental variables
                                       instead of saving them to the aws configuration file.

       --role-arn TEXT                 Predefined role arn to selects, e.g. aws- adfs login --role-arn arn:aws:iam::123456789
                                       012:role/YourSpecialRole

       --session-duration INTEGER      Define the amount of seconds you want to establish your STS session, e.g. aws-adfs
                                       login --session-duration 3600

+      --no-session-cache              Do not use AWS session cache in ~/.aws/adfs_cache/ directory.

       --assertfile TEXT               Use SAML assertion response from a local file

       --sspi / --no-sspi              Whether or not to use Kerberos SSO authentication via SSPI (Windows only,
                                       defaults to True).

       --u2f-trigger-default / --no-u2f-trigger-default
                                       Whether or not to also trigger the default authentication method when U2F is available
                                       (only works with Duo for now).

       --help                          Show this message and exit.
     ```
     ```